 Answer: (I’m summarising) – Don’t know, but we will know it when we see it.

-Which in turn begs the question, ‘whose responsibility is it to advance the concept of AFAs if no one on the client side likes them and law firms are well aware of this antipathy?
+Which in turn begs the question, ‘whose responsibility is it to advance the concept of AFAs if no one on the client side likes hourly billing and law firms are well aware of this antipathy?

 My view is that it is fairly and squarely a law firms’ responsibility.
 It is the law firm’s business model which in the eyes of the client is misaligned, incentivises the wrong behaviours and generates mistrust and resentment.